redis/redis-doc/topics/data-types-intro.md

     $ redis-cli lpush submitted.news 1
     OK

-We obtained an unique incremental ID for our news object just incrementing a key, then used this ID to create the object setting a key for every field in the object.
+We obtained a unique incremental ID for our news object just incrementing a key, then used this ID to create the object setting a key for every field in the object.
 Finally the ID of the new object was pushed on the *submitted.news* list.